 In a few moments, you'll see the results for the recent 30-day period in the respective columns next to each keyword.

-Organic Traffic (GA) section in the bottom tab will show you the traffic growths over time.
+Organic Traffic (GA) section in the bottom tab will show you the organic session growths over time.
 You can change the visualized period for the graph at the bottom right corner (or by scrolling the mouse wheel).

 It would be convenient to add the Ranking Page(s) column.
 In case there are multiple pages ranking for the same keyword (in the same or different search engines), sessions and bounce rates for them will be displayed in the same order, separated by a semicolon.

-'Not provided' is the label you see in Google Analytics reports instead of actual keywords that bring visitors to your site.
+'Not provided' is a label that Google Analytics used to display in old Univeral accounts instead of actual keywords that bring visitors to your site.
 This happens when Google processes requests via the so-called secure (encrypted) search.

 To supplement GA hidden stats, RankTracker allows you to check Organic Traffic and Organic Page Traffic calculated with 91% precision& based on: